LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 ### Beginning your shift

 When you start your shift, you should change your status to online in order to start receiving messages.
 To change your status, click on your image in the bottom left corner to open the drop down status menu and select **Online**.
 Once you do that, conversations from the queue will be assigned to you based on their priority.
 If there are already existing conversations in your queue, you will see them here, in the My Connections list.
-You can now see the number of incoming conversations in the top Connection bar.

 ![alt text](img/Agent menu open.jpg){:class="newagent"}